 A FEW of the homes offering lodging also offer to serve meals to men students.
-If out-of-town men students are not boarding with relatives or at a home or apartment on the approved list they may eat at the college cafeteria, where the cost for food runs about \$180 per semester, depending on changes in the food costs.
+If out-of-town men students are not boarding with relatives or at a home or apartment on the approved list, they must eat at the Commons where the cost for food runs about \$180 per semester, depending on changes in food costs.